 Snapshots on Collecting Fine Art Photography

-Photography can be misconstrued as an ‘easy’ artform - but this isn’t accurate.
-On the contrary photographers, in the absence of paint or clay have the space to hone their own, unique processes.
-Some photographers can spend weeks, months or years out in the ‘field’ studying their subject matter.
-Other sit in studios, dark rooms or behind screens tinkering with reality.
+Photography can be misconstrued as an ‘easy’ art form; but this isn’t accurate.
+On the contrary, in the absence of paint or clay photographers have the space to hone their own, unique processes.
+Some can spend weeks, months or years out in the ‘field’ studying their subject matter.
+Others sit in studios, dark rooms or behind screens, tinkering with reality.

 To find out more about mediums and techniques, check out our glossary of fine art photography terms.

 In the digital age, photography surrounds us.
 This ubiquity can turn us off photos as a fine art medium; but it shouldn’t.
 If anything, photography, in the thick of technology and life, has the ability to provoke awe like few other mediums.
 When photography first emerged, those snapping pics were dubbed the ‘Pictures Generation’.
 Now with constant innovations hitting photography, this generation seems as strong as ever.